 Understanding where your teenager’s anxieties originate will help you understand how to best address them.
 The Calm Clinic teaches that there are many potential causes of anxiety in teens, which often influence one another.
 Narrowing down the specific type/origin to any one cause of anxiety is oversimplifying an intricate and complex condition.
 Treating anxiety is made much easier as we understand how anxiety is working on the life of your teen and where it is coming from:

 Existential Angst, School Violence, and Social Media:

 Reporting increasingly connects real and perceived threats to safety and well-being to adolescent anxiety.
 Troubling themes including eco-anxiety, school shootings, technology-assisted job displacement, rising college loan debt, and a variety of other major social challenges have become commonplace.
 Because teenagers rely heavily upon mobile devices and social media for news and information, they may experience a significantly higher number of negative news story impressions than previous generations who relied on traditional media for their news.
-Teens in many areas of the country have been directly affected by ecological disasters like the wildfires in California, and school shooting incidents.
-School safety drills that aim to teach children how to respond in the case of school violence may be increasing stress and anxiety for some students.
+Teens in many areas of the country have been directly affected by ecological disasters like the wildfires in California and school shooting incidents.
+School safety drills that aim to teach children how to respond in the case of school violence may increase stress and anxiety for some students.
 Increased attention to current and potential sources of stress may play a role in the development of anxiety disorders.